puhao7117441/Simple-MSWord-Generator/README.md

 # Technical Description
-In MS Word template, only two type expressions are supported:
+In MS Word template, only two kind of expressions are supported:
 1. Replace variable, like this: ${xxx}
 2. For loop expression, like: ${{for xxx of yyy}}

-slash (\) character is the escape character.
+slash (\\) character is the escape character.
 Escape character use like:

 Assume you have below two line in MS Word template
 ```
 This \${name} will not be replace